Bokota

 - Conflict And Resilience History

-- The Bokota have faced challenges from land encroachment and cultural assimilation but have shown resilience by preserving their language and customs.
+- The Bokota have faced challenges from colonial forces and modern development pressures but have continually demonstrated resilience through cultural adaptation and community solidarity.

 - Diaspora Perspectives